chef/automate/components/docs-chef-io/content/automate/servicenow_integration_reference.md

 ### Scripted REST API

 The **Scripted Rest API** feature aids in establishing a connection between ServiceNow and the Chef Automate application with authentication.
-You can navigate to this section by selecting **Chef Automate** > **Script Rest API** from ServiceNow.
+You can navigate this section by selecting **Chef Automate** > **Script Rest API** from ServiceNow.

 {{< figure src="/images/automate/snow_integration_scripted_restapi_1.png" alt="Scripted REST Service">}}